laro/Cilia/README.md

 - So no ~~`WideChar`~~
     - ~~Or is it useful for portable code (Linux `UInt32` <-> Windows `UInt16`)?~~
         - ~~You may use `wchar_t` then.~~

+## Advanced Unicode Support (ICU)
+Advanced Unicode support based on [ICU](https://unicode-org.github.io/icu/userguide/icu4c/) ("International Components for Unicode", "ICU4C").
+- "The ICU libraries provide support for:
+    - The latest version of the Unicode standard
+    - Character set conversions with support for over 220 codepages
+    - Locale data for more than 300 locales
+    - Language sensitive text collation (sorting) and searching based on the Unicode Collation Algorithm (=ISO 14651)
+    - Regular expression matching and Unicode sets
+    - Transformations for normalization, upper/lowercase, script transliterations (50+ pairs)
+    - Resource bundles for storing and accessing localized information
+    - Date/Number/Message formatting and parsing of culture specific input/output formats
+    - Calendar specific date and time manipulation
+    - Text boundary analysis for finding characters, word and sentence boundaries"
+- `import icu` adds extension methods for `cilia::String`
+    - Allows iteration over:
+        - words (important/difficult for Chinese, Japanese, Thai or Khmer, needs list of words)
+            - `for word in text.asWords()`
+            - ~~`for word in text.byWord()`~~
+        - lines
+            - `for line in text.asLines()`
+            - ~~`for line in text.byLine()`~~
+        - sentences (needs list of abbreviations, like "e.g.", "i.e.", "o.ä.")
+            - `for sentence in text.asSentences()`
+            - ~~`for sentence in text.bySentence()`~~
+    - Depending on locale
+        - `string.toUpper(locale)`, `string.toLower(locale)`
+            - `toUpper(Sting, locale)` -> `String`
+            - `toLower(Sting, locale)` -> `String`
+        - `stringArray.sort(locale)`
+        - `compare(stringA, stringB, locale) -> Int`

 ## Namespace `cilia`